Boaphlipsy/SuperDummy/README.md

-Adds the Super Dummy item which can be crafted out of a Target Dummy and a Mana Crystal at a Workbench.
+﻿Adds the Super Dummy item which can be crafted out of a Target Dummy and a Mana Crystal at a Workbench.

 If you use the Item a Super Dummy spawns at your Cursor location.
 The spawned Dummy works like a vanilla Target Dummy but can also be detected by Minions and homing Projectiles.